bkleinen/bkleinen.github.io/classes/ws2021/info2/index.md

 Note that as all, Lab Reports, Quizzes and the Exam are parts of the "Modulprüfung", cheating on any of them will result in a 5,0 (nicht bestanden) for the whole module and use up one of the three possible tries for this module.
+{% endcomment%}

 ### Labs
-There'll be 13 exercises and you'll have to hand in a lab report for each.
+There'll be 14 exercises and you'll have to hand in a lab report for each.
 All info on the labs can be found on the [Labs](labs) page.

+{% comment %}
 ### Quizzes

 Starting April 30, there will be brief Quizzes in Moodle at the beginning of each lecture.